TIPS & INFO

-Who we are: Employment Options is a Certified Social Security Administration (SSA) Employment Network for the Ticket-To-Work program.
+Who we are: Employment Options is an Authorized Social Security Administration (SSA) Employment Network for the Ticket-To-Work program.
 We help beneficiaries on disability insurance (SSDI) and supplemental insurance (SSI) find jobs and provide valuable resources, tools, and support for success.
 For employers, we offer quality, pre-screened applicants.
 We provide free job placement and employment services for beneficiaries of SSI and SSDI between the ages of 18 and 64.
 From pre-screening your qualifications to resume preparation and final job placement; we offer a complete package to help you get hired quickly.
 Find out if you qualify for our employment network services by submitting an application with us. https://www.myemploymentoptions.com/for-job-seekers/

 If you do not receive SSDI or SSI benefits but need job resources, you can email firstname.lastname@example.org for a list of job resources that we endorse!
 We also often host free online job fairs and webinars.
 These events are open to the public.
 Bookmark this page and check back often for the next event date! https://www.myemploymentoptions.com/webinar-registration-page/